InstituteforDiseaseModeling/laser-generic/docs/software-overview/transmission.md

 ## Transmission modes

-The LASER framework includes modules for canonical transmission dynamics, including SI, SIS, SIR, SIRS, SEIR, and SIERS.
+The LASER framework includes modules for canonical transmission dynamics, including SI, SIS, SIR, SIRS, SEIR, and SEIRS.
 <!-- add content on the disease model components: SI, SIR, SIER, etc. -->

 To build and explore model dynamics, see the [Tutorials](../tutorials/index.md) section.